DylanUSC/Parallel_Coagulation_Kernel/README.md

 * $K$ is…
 * $f_i$ is….
 * $f_j$ is …
+* $f_k$ is …

 ## Importance

 Along with modeling coagulation of particles in the atmosphere, this equation is also crucial for aerosols and — most importantly — **interstellar dust**.
 Because there is no parallelized version for integrated models for this solver, this step has become a bottleneck in the modeling process for coagulation.

+## Proposed Solution

+The solution to this problem is fairly self-explanatory: **PARALLELIZE** the numerical solver for the Smoluchowski coagulation equation.

 ## Team Members